Getting Experience through Internships

 - The internship is a substantial learning experience, such that a faculty member would approve the internship as worthy of academic credit

-Students may be eligible to earn credit for internships, however it should be noted that Employers cannot directly offer or guarantee academic credit for their internship.
+Students may be eligible to earn credit for internships; however, it should be noted that employers cannot directly offer or guarantee academic credit for their internship.
 Instead, Portland State students are required use the Credit by Arrangement process described below to earn academic credit.

-The faculty sponsor will review the position description and determine its value as a credit-worthy experience.
-In addition to the duties as outlined in the internship description, PSU faculty sponsors often require students to perform additional assignments or duties to earn credit, such as weekly reports, or culminating projects or papers -- however this is at the discretion of the faculty member.
+When applying for academic credit, it is necessary to consult with a faculty member or academic advisor in the area most closely related to your major and the internship opportunity.
+The academic sponsor will review the position description and determine its value as a credit-worthy experience.
+In addition to the duties outlined in the internship description, PSU sponsors may require students to perform additional assignments to earn credit, such as weekly reports or culminating projects or papers.

 How many credits can be earned for an internship and what is the cost?